pkaufman9966/HelloWorld/Git Commands.md

 ### Branch
 A `branch` is pointer to a SHA1 hash or commit.<br/>
 Git creates a default branch called `master` when a repo is created.
-The branch pointer will advance with every commit.
+The current (`HEAD`) branch pointer will advance with every commit.

 #### Show branches
 ```